 Looking Like Me by Walter Dean Myers and Christopher Myers

-Purchase from Bookshop.org (supports independent bookstores!) | Purchase from Amazon
+Purchase from Bookshop.org (supports independent bookstores and my business!)

-The National Association for the Education of Young Children states that one of the four goals of anti bias education is to nurture children’s personal and social identities.
+The National Association for the Education of Young Children states that one of the four goals of anti-bias education is to nurture children’s personal and social identities.
 Looking Like Me is a great book for fostering this kind of exploration and confidence.

 The jazz-inspired text and collage illustrations show that the author is so many different things: a writer, a brother, a son, a city child, a dancer, a dreamer, and more.
 For each thing he is, someone puts out their fist so he can “give it a bam!”
 It’s easy to see how this book would lead into follow up conversations about the many things that make a child who they are.
 (Recommended for ages 3 – 7, Black author, Black illustrator.)